lwjohnst86/tagDiabetes/doc/manuscript.md

 that specific TAGFA better predicted outcomes compared to clinical TAG.
 Pearson correlation coefficients were computed to assess the relationships of individual TAGFA with other continuous variables.
-Correlations were also computed for TAGFA against each other, followed by using hierarchical clustering analysis to identify clusters within the correlation matrix of the TAGFA composition.
+Correlations were also computed for TAGFA against each other; hierarchical clustering analysis was applied to the correlation matrix to identify potential clusters within the TAGFA composition.

 Generalized estimating equation (GEE) models [@Zeger1986a] were used in the